Michael O. Freeman: Police brutality cases

-As County Attorney, Freeman has notably dealt with several police brutality cases.
-Freeman filed charges against Mohamed Noor for the shooting of Justine Damond, but declined to charge the officers involved in the shooting of Jamar Clark or the shooting of Thurman Blevins.
-However, police body camera footage confirmed that Blevins had in fact fired gunshots at the officers before they returned fire.
+As County Attorney, Freeman has dealt with several police brutality cases.
+He filed charges against Mohamed Noor for the shooting of Justine Damond, but declined to charge the officers involved in the shooting of Jamar Clark or the shooting of Thurman Blevins.
+Police body camera footage confirmed that Blevins had in fact fired gunshots at the officers before they returned fire.

 Derek Chauvin case

-In 2020, Freeman filed charges similar to Noor's against officer Derek Chauvin in the murder of George Floyd.
-In the wake of the George Floyd killing, a group launched a petition drive to have Freeman recalled.
-On September 11, 2020, Hennepin County District Judge Peter Cahill banned Freeman and three of his staffers from working on the cases against the former Minneapolis police officers charged in George Floyd's murder, including State v.
+In 2020, Freeman filed charges against officer Derek Chauvin in the murder of George Floyd.
+A group launched a petition drive to have Freeman recalled.
+The petitioners faulted Freeman for what they perceived as a long delay in charging Chauvin, as well as Freeman failing to recuse himself.
+On September 11, 2020, Hennepin County district judge Peter Cahill banned Freeman and three of his staffers from working on the cases against the former Minneapolis police officers charged in George Floyd's murder, including State v.
 Chauvin.
 The ruling related to a meeting some staff lawyers had with the Hennepin County medical examiner, a likely witness in the case, which allegedly violated the rules of professional conduct for attorneys.
-Nevertheless, Freeman still played a vital role in Minnesota Attorney General Keith Ellison's prosecution team that would successfully secure Chauvin's conviction on April 20, 2021, providing "strategic advice and coordination" to other Hennepin County attorneys who served on the team.
+Nevertheless, Freeman played a vital role in Minnesota Attorney General Keith Ellison's prosecution team that secured Chauvin's conviction on April 20, 2021, providing "strategic advice and coordination" to other Hennepin County attorneys who served on the team.

+Other cases

+CeCe McDonald case

+Freeman was the prosecutor for noted black trans activist CeCe McDonald where she was prosecuted for manslaughter after stabbing a man with multiple violent felonies who had Nazi tattoos.
+Freeman argued that the Nazi tattoos were irrelevant and prejudicial.
+CeCe took a plea deal rather than face the possibility of a long jail term despite the fact that she and her advocates claim self defense.